sait-wbdv/sample-code/backend/npm/hello-npm/README.md

-# Activity: Initialize a new npm project
+# Activity: Initialize a new project and install nodemon
 The goal of this activity is to install nodemon as a "dev dependency" so we don't have to manually stop and restart our node app everytime we want to test changes.
 This is a dev dependency because we only need this functionality on our local machines while we develop our application.

 ## Prerequisites